DC Shorts Film Festival: 2019 Event Schedule

-DC Shorts Film Festival 2019 Screenings: Friday, September 20 - Saturday, September 28, 2019.
+DC Shorts Film Festival 2019 Screenings: Friday, September 20 through Saturday, September 28, 2019.

-City View Party: Saturday, September 23 - This kick-off party is open to the public who can meet and mingle with the filmmakers to celebrate the beginning of the 16th annual festival.
+City View Party: Saturday, September 23 – This kick-off party is open to the public who can meet and mingle with the filmmakers to celebrate the beginning of the 16th annual festival.
 It will take place at the Cambria Hotel Rooftop.

-Screenplay Auditions: Friday, September 27 - Auditions to participate in a screenplay table reading of screenplay finalists at the Landmark E Street Theater.
+Screenplay Auditions: Friday, September 27 – Auditions to participate in a screenplay table reading of screenplay finalists at the Landmark E Street Theater.

-Screenplay Competition: Friday, September 27 - The Screenplay Competition showcasing six finalists to determine the winning screenplay at the Miracle Theater.
+Screenplay Competition: Friday, September 27 – The Screenplay Competition showcasing six finalists to determine the winning screenplay at the Miracle Theater.